Investigators on the Trump-Russia beat should talk to this man

 Sergei Millian, the head of a Russian-American business group, claimed he helped Trump "study the Moscow market."

-Last week, the Senate intelligence committee announced it was commencing an investigation of Russian hacking during the 2016 campaign that would include an examination of connections between Russia and the Trump camp.
+Last week, the Senate Intelligence Committee announced it was commencing an investigation of Russian hacking during the 2016 campaign that would include an examination of connections between Russia and the Trump camp.
 And a veiled but public exchange between Sen. Ron Wyden (D-Ore.), a member of the committee, and FBI Director James Comey during a hearing on January 10 suggested the FBI has collected information on possible ties between Trump associates and Russians and may still be probing this matter.
-So with subpoena-wielding investigators on this beat, here's a suggestion: the gumshoes ought to talk to an American from Belarus named Sergei Millian, who has boasted of close ties to Trump and who has worked with an outfit the FBI suspected of being a Russian intelligence front.
+So with subpoena-wielding investigators on this beat, here's a suggestion: The gumshoes ought to talk to an American from Belarus named Sergei Millian, who has boasted of close ties to Trump and who has worked with an outfit the FBI suspected of being a Russian intelligence front.
 If they haven't already.

 Millian, who is in his late 30s and won't say when he came to the United States or how he obtained US citizenship, is an intriguing and mysterious figure with a curious connection to Trump.
 He is president of the Russian-American Chamber of Commerce in the USA (RACC) and the owner of a translation service.
-The RACC, a nonprofit which Millian started in Atlanta in 2006 and which has survived on shoestring budgets, advocates for closer commercial ties between Russia and the United States and assists US firms looking to do business in Russia.
+The RACC, a nonprofit that Millian started in Atlanta in 2006 and that has survived on shoestring budgets, advocates closer commercial ties between Russia and the United States and assists US firms looking to do business in Russia.
 In 2009, the group called for the US Congress "to foster necessary political changes to produce a healthier economic environment" and grant permanent normal trade relations status to Russia.
 Its website notes that it "facilitates cooperation for U.S. members with the Russian Government, Russian Regional Administrations, U.S. Consulates in Russia, Chambers of Commerce in Russia, and corporate leaders from CIS [Commonwealth of Independent States] countries."

 The Russian-American Chamber of Commerce's 2011 tax return reported the group was based in an apartment in Astoria, Queens, where Millian lived—though the group's letterhead that year listed a Wall Street address—and that year it brought in only $23,300 in contributions and grants and $14,748 in program revenue.
 The tax return noted that the chamber "successfully hosted four universities from Russia in New York City" and hosted a trade mission from Belarus.
 In 2015, Millian received a Russian award for fostering cooperation between US and Russian businesses.

-On his LinkedIn page, Millian notes he is also the vice president of an outfit called the World Chinese Merchants Union Association, a group that has only a slight presence on the Internet and that seems to have an address in Beijing.
+On his LinkedIn page, Millian notes he is also the vice president of an outfit called the World Chinese Merchants Union Association, a group that has only a slight presence on the internet and that seems to have an address in Beijing.
 According to a LinkedIn post published by Millian in April 2016, he met that month in Beijing with a Chinese official and the Russian ambassador to the Republic of San Marino to discuss industrial and commercial cooperation between China and Russia.

-Millian's online bio notes he graduated from the Minsk State Linguistic University with the equivalent of a masters degree in 2000.
+Millian's online bio notes he graduated from the Minsk State Linguistic University with the equivalent of a master's degree in 2000.
 His bio says he is a real estate broker who works in residential and commercial properties in the United States and abroad.
 He used to go by the name Siarhei Kukuts—that's how he's listed on tax returns for the RACC—and it is unclear why he changed his name.
 Millian also has repeatedly claimed he had a significant business association with Trump.

 In an April 2016 interview with RIA Novosti, a Russian media outlet, Millian described his history with Trump.
 He said he met the celebrity real estate developer in 2007 when Trump visited Moscow for a "Millionaire's Fair," where he was promoting Trump Vodka.
 Millian noted that Trump subsequently invited him to a horse race in Miami.
 "Later," Millian said, "we met at his office in New York, where he introduced me to his right-hand man—Michael Cohen.
 He is Trump's main lawyer, all contracts go through him.
 Subsequently, a contract was signed with me to promote one of their real estate projects in Russia and the CIS.
 You can say I was their exclusive broker."

 Millian said he had helped Trump "study the Moscow market" for potential real estate investments.
 In the April 2009 issue of the Russian-American Chamber of Commerce newsletter, Millian reported that he was working with Russian investors looking to buy property in the United States, and he said, "We have signed formal agreements with the Richard Bowers and Co., the Trump Organization and The Related Group to jointly service the Russian clients' commercial, residential and industrial real estate needs."
-Millian's claim did jibe with what Donald Trump Jr. said at a 2008 real-estate conference in New York.
+Millian's claim did jibe with what Donald Trump Jr. said at a 2008 real estate conference in New York.
 Trump's son noted, "Russians make up a pretty disproportionate cross-section of a lot of our assets."
-He added, "we see a lot of money pouring in from Russia."
+He added, "We see a lot of money pouring in from Russia."

 In the 2016 interview, Millian asserted that Trump would be good for Russia if elected president.
-Trump, he noted would improve US relations with Russia and lift economic sanctions imposed by Washington on Russia.
-He said that Trump was interested in doing business in Russia: "I don't want to reveal [Trump's] position, but he is keeping Moscow in his sights and is waiting for an appropriate time."
+Trump, he noted, would improve US relations with Russia and lift economic sanctions imposed by Washington on Russia.
+He said Trump was interested in doing business in Russia: "I don't want to reveal [Trump's] position, but he is keeping Moscow in his sights and is waiting for an appropriate time."
 Millian added, "In general Trump has a very positive attitude to Russians, because he sees them as clients for his business.
 Incidentally, he has done many projects with people from the Russian-language diaspora.
 For example, Trump SoHo in New York with billionaire Tamir Sapir."
-(Sapir, who died in 2014, was an American billionaire real-estate developer from the former Soviet republic of Georgia.)
+(Sapir, who died in 2014, was an American billionaire real estate developer from the former Soviet republic of Georgia.)

 Millian apparently was proud of his association with Trump.
-In 2014, he posted on Facebook a photograph of him with Trump and Jorge Perez, the billionaire real-estate developer in Miami who owns the Related Group.
+In 2014, he posted on Facebook a photograph of him with Trump and Jorge Perez, the billionaire real estate developer in Miami who owns the Related Group.

 Millian seemed delighted to spin for Trump and push the impression he was a Trump insider.
 During the Republican convention, he told the Daily Beast that Trump was a "powerful, charismatic, and highly intelligent leader with a realistic approach toward Russia."
 He added, "I, personally, wholeheartedly support his presidential aspirations.
 It's been a great pleasure representing Mr. Trump's projects in Russia."
-But weeks later, as the Russia hacking controversy was heating up, Millian in another exchange with the Daily Beast, downplayed his connection to Trump.
+But weeks later, as the Russia hacking controversy was heating up, Millian, in another exchange with the Daily Beast, downplayed his connection to Trump.
 And the website reported that after its reporter spoke him, Millian removed mentions of his Trump association from an online biography.
 It also appears that references to the Trump Organization working with the Russian-American Chamber of Commerce in the USA were at some point scraped from its website.

 Millian's activities and ties to Trump have raised questions.
 In October, the Financial Times mounted an investigation of him and the Russian-American Chamber of Commerce.
 It reported: